canonical/sphinx-docs-starter-pack/docs/how-to/add-documentation-testing.rst

 .. terminal::
     :output-only:
-    :dir: spread_test_example

     2025-02-04 16:17:10 Successful tasks: 1
     2025-02-04 16:17:10 Aborted tasks: 0

 Another sign of a successful test is whether the Multipass VM was deleted as expected.
-We can check by running :code:`multipass list`, and if the Spread test was successful (and you have no other Multipass VMs created at the time), the terminal should respond with the following:
+Check by running :code:`multipass list`, and if the Spread test was successful (and you have no other Multipass VMs created at the time), the terminal should respond with the following:

 .. terminal::
-    :dir: spread_test_example
+    :dir: project_name

     multipass list